blizzard25/vq-maf-scaling-tool/README.md

 Known bug 2: Display chart/table panel centers vertically fine, however it is offset slightly horizontally.

 Future versions: Implement a regression function rather than just using a percent average.
 Allow an input injector scaler to serve as a dependent variable in the calculations.
+Add support for uploading ignition timing and knock strength logs, output suggested target AFR and ignition timing values from the input data using MTBT (Minimum timing, best torque)